Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

   teaser: 20221001-mlcourseai-roadmap/teaser.png
 ---

 [mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by OpenDataScience ([ods.ai](https://ods.ai), led by me.
-In 2017-2019, I've been leading active session of the course, offering essential theoretical ground and a ton of practice (assignments, Kaggle Inclass competitions, projects, etc.).
+In 2017-2019, I've been leading active sessions of the course, offering essential theoretical ground and a ton of practice (assignments, Kaggle Inclass competitions, projects, etc.).
 All for free.
-Some 26k people participated, ~1500 finished the course, I got dozens of direct messages on how passing the course changed careers of [mlcourse.ai](https://mlcourse.ai)  alumni.
-Right now, the course in a self-paced mode, still has much to offer.
+Some 26k people participated, and ~1500 finished the course, I got dozens of direct messages on how passing the course changed the careers of [mlcourse.ai](https://mlcourse.ai)  alumni.
+Right now, the course is in a self-paced mode and still has much to offer.

 ***